Rikj000/MoniGoMani/MGM_DOCUMENTATION.md

     ```powershell
     freqtrade hyperopt-show -n <epoch of choice> -c ./user_data/mgm-config.json -c ./user_data/mgm-config-private.json --no-header --print-json | tail -n 1 | jq '.' > ./tmp.json && jq -s '.[0] * .[1]' ./user_data/mgm-config-hyperopt.json ./tmp.json > ./user_data/mgm-config-hyperopt.json && rm ./tmp.json
     ```
-9) Load your results into the `Total-Overall-Signal-Importance-Calculator.py` and run it's [Go-To Command](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#go-to-commands) to receive a nice weighted signal report for sharing in the [Discord server](https://discord.gg/xFZ9bB6vEz) and to pull conclusions from.
+9) Load your results into the `Total-Overall-Signal-Importance-Calculator.py` and run it's [Go-To Command](#go-to-commands) to receive a nice weighted signal report for sharing in the [Discord server](https://discord.gg/xFZ9bB6vEz) and to pull conclusions from.

 # How to Configure MoniGoMani
-In total 5 files are used in the configuration of MoniGoMani:
+In total 5 files are used in the configuration of MoniGoMani, all can be found in the `user_data` & `user_data/strategies` folders:
-- [`mgm-config.json`](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#mgm-config.json): This is the **main configuration file**, containing:
+- [`mgm-config.json`](#mgm-config.json): This is the **main configuration file**, containing:
     - The main `MoniGoMani` settings
     - The main `Freqtrade` settings (See [The Official Freqtrade Configuration Documentation](https://www.freqtrade.io/en/latest/configuration/) to learn how to configure these)
 - [`mgm-config-private.json`](https://github.com/Rikj000/MoniGoMani/blob/main/user_data/mgm-config-private.json): This split configuration file contains some `Freqtrade` settings containing critical private information, **never** share this file!
-- `mgm-config-hyperopt.json`: This file contains the optimized HyperOptable `MoniGoMani` and `Freqtrade` settings.
-It will be created when following the [How to Optimize MoniGoMani](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#how-to-optimize-monigomani) process
+- [`mgm-config-hyperopt.json`](#mgm-config-hyperopt.json): This file contains the optimized HyperOptable `MoniGoMani` and `Freqtrade` settings.
+It will be created when following the [How to Optimize MoniGoMani](#how-to-optimize-monigomani) process
-- [`MoniGoManiHyperStrategy.py`](https://github.com/Rikj000/MoniGoMani/blob/main/user_data/strategies/MoniGoManiHyperStrategy.py): The **main strategy file**, containing the [Weighted Signal Interface](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#weighted-signal-interface) where you can implement new weighted signals & indicators in a nearly plug and play like fashion.
+- [`MoniGoManiHyperStrategy.py`](https://github.com/Rikj000/MoniGoMani/blob/main/user_data/strategies/MoniGoManiHyperStrategy.py): The **main strategy file**, containing the [Weighted Signal Interface](#weighted-signal-interface) where you can implement new weighted signals & indicators in a nearly plug and play like fashion.
 - [`MasterMoniGoManiHyperStrategy.py`](https://github.com/Rikj000/MoniGoMani/blob/main/user_data/strategies/MasterMoniGoManiHyperStrategy.py): The **main framework file** also has 2 settings you can configure marked under the `CONFIG NAMES SECTION` section inside the file:
     - **mgm_config_name**: Provide a custom file name for `mgm-config.json`
     -  **mgm_config_hyperopt_name**: Provide a custom file name for `mgm-config-hyperopt.json`